WICG/dbsc/DBSCE/Overview.md

 In addition, the _attestation key_ can be uploaded only once to the backend at the moment of device registration, in the clean room, and is seldom changed unless the device loses it.

-The _attestation key_, hence, can be used to attest that the [binding key](#binding-key) belongs to the same device as the _attestation key_, by signing the public part of the _binding key_ (with the _attestation key_) and generating an _attestation statement_.
+The _attestation key_, hence, can be used to attest that the [binding key](#binding-key) belongs to the same device as the _attestation key_ by signing the public part of the _binding key_ (with the _attestation key_) if it finds a corresponding private key in the same secure enclave, and generating an _attestation statement_.
 Depending on the specific implementation, this _attestation statement_ itself can be a _binding statement_, or it can be sent to an [attestation service](#attestation-service) to produce the final _binding statement_.

 Note: _Attestation Key_ is also referred as _AIK_ in the document in some of the flow diagrams below.